matbesancon/BilevelOptimization.jl/paper/paper.md

 network reliability [@Hayrapetyan2007].

 In this problem, the upper level decides on a toll to apply on some arcs of a directed graph.
-Each arc has an initial cost, the lower-level then finds the minimum-cost flow from a source to a sink with a minimum circulating flow.
-This problem can entirely be modeled using the framework presented above, a composite type holding all required data is defined in the package, allowing users to bypass the re-formulation of the model from its algebraic JuMP form to a standard form.
+Each arc has an initial cost, and the lower-level problem consists in finding the minimum-cost flow from a source to a sink with a minimum circulating flow.
+This problem can be entirely modeled using the framework presented above, using a composite datatype defined in the package for holding all required data, allowing users to bypass the re-formulation of the model from its algebraic JuMP form to a standard form.

 # More general problem formulations

-Even though BilevelOptimization.jl is designed initially for linear-linear bilevel problems, the design allows users to bypass the upper-level problem specification by providing a JuMP `Model` with the upper-level objective and constraints already set, for instance for quadratic or conic upper level formulations.
+Even though BilevelOptimization.jl is typically designed for linear-linear bilevel problems, the interface allows users to bypass the upper-level problem specification by providing a JuMP `Model` with the upper-level objective and constraints already set, for instance for quadratic or conic upper level formulations.
 The only requirement is that the solver must support